andrewjpoole/andrewjpoole.github.io/_posts/2018-7-17-software-and-music.md

 published: true
 ---

 I was recently challenged during a one-to-one with my mentor at work to write a blog about the links/parallels between software development and music.
-My mentor has an interest in the promotion of STEM and STEAM (science, technology, engineering, arts and maths).
+My mentor has an interest in the promotion of STEM (science, technology, engineering, arts and maths) and STEAM (which adds arts in too).
 I thought this was an interesting idea so I'm having a go!
-Its turned out a bit longer than I intended.
+The first thing that pops into my head when I think about software engineering OR when I think about music is creativity...

 ### Creativity